In this article...

 Here are the deadlines commonly associated with the Illinois probate process.

 Letters of Administration are granted by an Illinois probate court to determine the person who will administer the estate of someone who dies without a will.
 When property passes under Intestacy Rules, or when there are no named Executors of an estate, the deceased individual’s surviving spouse has priority in receiving a Letter of Administration over others, including children.
-To file or “apply” to become the Executor of an estate, a petition must be filed with the court in the proper county and state.
+To file or “apply” to become the executor of an estate, a petition must be filed with the court in the proper county and state.

-Deadline to provide notice of the granting of Letters of Administration: 14 days after appointment of executor
+Deadline to provide notice of the granting of Letters of Administration: 14 days after appointment of an executor

 Any interested person can demand a formal proof of will.
 In order to do so, a person must file a petition for formal proof of will within 42 days of the order admitting the will to probate.
 Once the petition is filed, the court will schedule a hearing, at which the proponent of the will must prove that the will is valid.
 After the hearing, the court will confirm the order admitting the will to probate, so long that there is no proof of fraud, forgery, compulsion, or other improper conduct.
 If the will is determined invalid, the order admitting the will to probate will be vacated.